tonnamrb/structure-project-flutter/.github/instructions/default.instructions.md

 - **Test Structure:**
   - Every time a new **function**, **widget**, or **page** is created, write corresponding **unit test** or **widget test**.
-  - Organize tests in the test/ folder, mirroring the structure of the lib/ folder.
+  - Organize tests in the `test/` folder, mirroring the structure of the `lib/` folder.
-    - Example:
-      - lib/presentation/widget/custom_button.dart → test/presentation/widget/custom_button_test.dart
-      - lib/domain/usecases/login_usecase.dart → test/domain/usecases/login_usecase_test.dart

 - **Test Types:**
   - **Unit Test:** For business logic and pure functions